 Sadly, I have kept my word.

-If you’re mad with me because I sin, then I would assume your anger is because you don’t want me to sin, but if you don’t want me to sin then let me give you a tip: getting angry with me does not help.
+If you’re mad with me because I sin, I would assume your anger is because you don’t want me to sin, but if you don’t want me to sin, may I give you a tip: getting angry with me does not help.
 It’s an illogical approach to soul restoration.

-Typically, the angry person is more interested in themselves than the person who has fallen in the great cosmic battle that we all are engaged.
-Rather than mobilizing all energy and resources to pick up the fallen Christian, they are standing over them, while berating them.
+The angry person is more interested in themselves than the person who has fallen in the great cosmic battle that engages all of us.
+Rather than mobilizing all their energy and resources to pick up the fallen Christian, the angry person stands over the fallen while berating them for falling.

-It’s like driving up on a car accident, getting out of your vehicle, and yelling at the people who are strewn all over the highway.
-This is not a wise move, but when it is the move, there is a strong disconnect in the mind of the first-responder–the person who should be mobilizing to be redemptive rather than antagonistic.
+It’s like approaching a car accident, getting out of your vehicle, and yelling at the people who are strewn all over the highway.
+This reaction is not a wise move, but when it is the move, there is a definite disconnect in the mind of the first-responder–the person who should be mobilizing to be redemptive rather than antagonistic.

-The sin of others is our call to restore.
-This is what Paul told us to do in Galatians 6:1.
+The sin of others is our call to restore, which is what Paul told us to do in Galatians 6:1.
 He says that restoration efforts are for those who are spiritual.
-The implication is that if a person is more angry at the sin committed than more engaged in the redemptive efforts needed to restore, then there is something wrong with their spirituality.
+The implication is that if a person is more angry at the sin committed than engaged in the redemptive efforts needed to restore, there is something wrong with their spirituality.

 It could be the person is not a Christian, thus they are not spiritual (1 Corinthians 2:14).
-Without the Spirit of God illuminating our minds regarding redemptive opportunities, we will never be able to see opportunities that are perceived spiritually.
+Without the Spirit of God illuminating their minds regarding redemptive opportunities, they will never be able to see opportunities that are perceived spiritually.

-If the person is a Christian, but is still more focused on the sin committed rather than the redemptive needs of the person who sinned, then there is a functional idol that needs to be dug out of the responder’s heart.
+If the person is a Christian but is still more focused on the sin committed rather than the redemptive needs of the person who sinned, there is a functional idol that someone needs to dig out of the responder’s heart.

 There is something the angry person wants that is more important to them than what the sinning person needs.
-The most common place where you’ll find this kind of idolatry is within family constructs.
+The most common place where you’ll find this kind of “false worship” is within family constructs.

 Typically, it is when a family member’s sin is interfering with what the angry person wants.
 Their idol is being neglected, which is the cause of their anger (James 4:1-3).

-A form of anger is condemnation.
-I have pulled this word out of the anger basket to highlight it because it is one of the easier manifestations of anger to grab hold to in order to beat up a fallen Christian.
+A common form of anger is condemnation.
+I have pulled this word out of the anger basket to highlight it because it is one of the more accessible manifestations of anger to grab to beat up a fallen Christian.
 Anger, as used in the previous section, says,

-While anger and condemnation both flow out of the same self-righteous heart, they have different objectives.
+While anger and condemnation flow out of the same self-righteous heart, they have different objectives.

-- I believe I’m better than you are, so it is natural for me to critically remind you of your failures.
+I believe I’m better than you are, so it is natural for me to remind you of your failures critically.
 This is who I am—a self-righteous, arrogant person.

-- I want to feel better about myself, and one of the ways I can feed my pride is by letting you know how bad you are.
+I want to feel better about myself, and one of the ways I can feed my pride is by letting you know how awful you are.